Acuzle/acutils/doc/handler.md

 PARAMETERS
 ----------
+(str) sheetpath:
-- sheetpath (str): Absolute path to the sheet which contain information about data.
+Absolute path to the sheet which contain information about data.

+(str) filecol=None:
-- filecol=None (str): Name of the column that contains filenames.
+Name of the column that contains filenames.

+(str) labelcol=None:
-- labelcol=None (str): Name of the column that contains labels, not used here.
+Name of the column that contains labels, not used here.

+(iterable of str) othercols=None:
-- othercols=None (iterable of str): Name of the other columns to keep.
+Name of the other columns to keep.

 RETURNS
 -------
+(pandas.DataFrame) df:
-- df (pandas.DataFrame): Loaded dataframe.
+Loaded dataframe.

 RAISES
 ------
+(ValueError) err:
-- ValueError: If the file extension is not supported.
+If the file extension is not supported.

 # load_data_fromdatapath